Pandemic Architecture pt 3

 Thanks for your response.

-That's right, I agree with your point on the relation between and modern living and its analogous nature to economies, ideologies, etc, which had not occurred to me before.
+That's right, I agree with your point on the relation between pandemics and modern living and its analogous nature to economies, ideologies, etc, which had not occurred to me before.
 However, I must add that pandemics are far more pervasive in nature as its spread depends on the availability of hosts.
 Unlike cultures and economies that are in fact human constructs, pandemics have a biological edge that enables its rapid surge through communities 'regardless of race, language or religion' (aptly taken from our National Pledge), without having to persuade or bribe its way through societal structures and mindsets.

 Then again, there are lifelines yet that lie in antidotes, hygiene measures/policies and, yes, architecture and planning.
 What caught my attention most was your point on the emergent theory and 'isolation' as identification of principles by which the community operates.
 But before our intentions become too megalomaniacal, would studying responses at local scales provide a suitable response on global scale?
 True that vaccines and medicines can be prescribed across the board, but even then allergies exist; What more architecture that is a physical prescription of a style/typology across countries, climates and communities?
 Maybe it will be wiser to be more focused in the target users and even working on a smaller scale, you think?